 The Company granted equity based compensation to employees of a subsidiary consisting of 1.3 million restricted shares of such subsidiary's equity instruments in exchange for services to be provided.
 At issuance, the restricted shares had an assumed forfeiture rate of zero.
 One award for 1.25 million restricted shares can vest in three tranches over three years, subject to continued employment and the achievement of three separate performance conditions based on EBITDA for that subsidiary, as defined.
 The award expires in August 2017.
 The award is equity based, with compensation expense recognized ratably over the remaining service period when it is probable that the performance conditions will be achieved.
 The grant date fair value of the award is \$23,879 which was based on the fair value per share on August 27, 2014, the date of grant, and estimated using a market approach.
-As of March 31, 2016, the achievement of all performance conditions was not deemed probable and accordingly expense previously recognized in prior periods was reversed of \$4,402 in Operating Expenses in the Consolidated Statement of Operations.
+During the six months ended June 30, 2016, the achievement of all performance conditions was not deemed probable and accordingly, a \$4,402 expense previously recognized in prior periods was reversed in Operating Expenses in the Consolidated Statement of Operations.

-A second award, expected to vest over four years, was partially accelerated and the remainder forfeited, according to the original terms of the agreement, when employment ended during the three months ended March 31, 2016.
+A second award, expected to vest over four years, was partially accelerated and the remainder forfeited, according to the original terms of the agreement, when employment ended during first quarter of 2016.
 The grant date fair value of the award was \$800, based on the fair value per share on the date of grant, estimated using a market approach.
-As of March 31, 2016, 50% of this award vested, with the remaining 50% forfeited.
+As of June 30, 2016, 50% of this award vested, with the remaining 50% forfeited.
+In lieu of delivering the vested shares, the Company paid \$200 in cash to the former employee in accordance with the amended terms of the agreement during the three and six months ended June 30, 2016, effectively terminating and canceling the awards.

-As of March 31, 2016, 20,939 restricted shares were vested and 1.25 million restricted shares were unvested and outstanding.
+As of June 30, 2016, 1.25 million restricted shares were unvested and outstanding and no restricted shares were vested and outstanding.
 All restricted shares were outstanding and unvested December 31, 2015.